 The Philly at VX, Caledonian Road

-The manifesto at this cafe is that veganism shouldn't be a 'flavourless penance', and they've come up with the Philly as proof it doesn't have to be.
+The manifesto at this cafe is that veganism shouldn't be a 'flavourless penance', and the Philly is proof it doesn't have to be.
 The toasted sandwich is filled with grilled burger, cheese, and a lot of optional fillings to bulk it up — all of them vegan, none of them a penance.
-Also worth a try if you're hungry are the pulled jackfruit wrap and vegan ground beef one — you can supersize them to a genuinely super size for a couple of pounds extra.
+Also worth a try if you're hungry is the pulled jackfruit wrap, and vegan ground beef one is decent too.
+You can supersize them to a genuinely super size for a couple of pounds extra.

 VX, 73, Caledonian Road, N1 9BT.

 The five-a-day wheat-free at Crussh, branches across London

 Juice bar Crussh does way better by vegans than most of its high street parallels, including a decent selection of sandwiches.
 The five-a-day wheat-free sandwich is more of an old faithful than a dazzling novelty — it's a pretty standard hummus, avocado, sun-dried tomatoes and leaves mix, but liberal enough with all of those to stop it feeling too puritan.
 The avocado, red pepper and cashew nut tapenade wrap is also worth a try.

 Crussh, see website for locations across London

 The falafel wrap at Hoxton Beach, Whitecross Street Market

 Who doesn’t love a falafel?
 A barbarian, that's who.
 Hoxton Beach also sell salads and baked goods, all entirely vegan and broadly Middle Eastern.
 But the wraps are the real reason to visit one of their market stalls or outposts (there's one inside London Fields Lido) — chickpea-fava falafels, freshly-fried on stall, along with their signature pickles and an impressive amount of (controversially, no-garlic) hummus.